Dark matter: 1970s

 The hypothesis of dark matter largely took root in the 1970s.
 Several different observations were synthesized to argue that galaxies should be surrounded by halos of unseen matter.
 In two papers that appeared in 1974, this conclusion was drawn in tandem by independent groups: in Princeton, New Jersey, by Jeremiah Ostriker, Jim Peebles, and Amos Yahil, and in Tartu, Estonia, by Jaan Einasto, Enn Saar, and Ants Kaasik.

+Left: A simulated galaxy without dark matter.
+Right: Galaxy with a flat rotation curve that would be expected with dark matter.

 One of the observations that served as evidence for the existence of galactic halos of dark matter was the shape of galaxy rotation curves.
 These observations were done in optical and radio astronomy.
 In optical astronomy, Vera Rubin and Kent Ford worked with a new spectrograph to measure the velocity curve of edge-on spiral galaxies with greater accuracy.

 At the same time, radio astronomers were making use of new radio telescopes to map the 21 cm line of atomic hydrogen in nearby galaxies.
 The radial distribution of interstellar atomic hydrogen (H^{I}) often extends to much greater galactic distances than can be observed as collective starlight, expanding the sampled distances for rotation curves – and thus of the total mass distribution – to a new dynamical regime.
 Early mapping of the Andromeda Galaxy with the 300 ft telescope at Green Bank and the 250 ft dish at Jodrell Bank already showed the H^{I} rotation curve did not trace the decline expected from Keplerian orbits.